Robert H. Milroy: Civil War

 On June 15, 1863, Milroy escaped with his staff, but over 3,000 of his men were captured, as were all of his artillery pieces and 300 supply wagons.
-He was called before a court of inquiry to answer for his actions, but after ten months he was relieved of any culpability for the debacle.
+He was called before a court of inquiry to answer for his actions, but after ten months was relieved of any culpability for the debacle.

 During the attack on Winchester, Milroy's horse was hit by an exploding shell.
-He was thrown from the saddle and bruised his left hip in the process, but did not seek any medical attention and instead merely mounted another horse.
+Thrown from the saddle, he bruised his left hip in the process, but did not seek any medical attention and instead merely mounted another horse.
+However, that injury would continue to nag him for the rest of his life.

 After this period of inactivity, Milroy was transferred to the Western Theater, recruiting for Maj.
 Gen. George Henry Thomas's Army of the Cumberland in Nashville in the spring of 1864.
 Much like in western Virginia, Milroy gained a reputation for his harsh treatment of civilians and frequent banishments and public executions of those who expressed pro-Confederate sympathies.
 He also commanded the Defenses of the Nashville and Chattanooga Railroad in the Department of the Cumberland until the end of the war.
 Although it was not anticipated that this would be a combat assignment, he fought briefly in the Third Battle of Murfreesboro, part of the Franklin-Nashville Campaign in 1864.
 Anxious to reduce some of the stigma of Winchester, he ordered the 13th Indiana Cavalry to make a mounted charge directly at an enemy artillery position, assuming that it was only a portion of Maj.
 Gen. Nathan Bedford Forrest's dismounted cavalry.
 The Hoosiers suffered heavy casualties.
 When Milroy realized that he was facing not cavalry, but an infantry division of Maj.
 Gen. Benjamin F. Cheatham's corps, he returned to the safety of "Fortress Rosecrans" in Murfreesboro.
 The following day General Lovell H. Rousseau, commander of all Union forces in the Murfreesboro area, reinforced Milroy with two infantry brigades.
 Milroy attacked and routed the combined Confederate infantry and cavalry.
 The battle was "well conducted by Maj.
 Gen. Milroy" in the words of General Rousseau.
 Milroy resigned his commission on July 26, 1865.

 Postbellum career

-After the war, Milroy was a trustee of the Wabash and Erie Canal Company and, from 1872 to 1875, he was the superintendent of Indian Affairs in the Washington Territory and an Indian agent for the following ten years.
-During this time he was active in ensuring that the aging Yakama chief, Kamiakin, would not be evicted from his ancestral land by area ranchers.
+After the war, Milroy became a trustee of the Wabash and Erie Canal Company.

+He moved to the Washington Territory in 1872 after and accepting a position as superintendent of Indian Affairs there.
+Although that post ended after three years, Milroy remained in Washington as an Indian agent for a decade.
+During this time, he helped ensure that the aging Yakama chief, Kamiakin, would not be evicted from his ancestral land by area ranchers.

 Robert's home in Olympia, Washington purchased for $5,500 circa 1872.

+However, Milroy continued to suffer the effects of his wartime military service, and the hip injury he suffered at Winchester proved not only painful, but worsened over time, impairing his mobility such that he had to use a cane.
+Doctors diagnosed his condition as chronic inflammation of the ligaments around the hip joint.